gaelmoccand/Cpp_Weekly/string_view/README.md

 ```

 The answer is not that straitforward because we need to take into consideration SSO for short string optimization.
-The approach with passing by value is consistent with item 41 - “Consider pass by value for copyable parameters that are cheap to move and always copied” from Effective Modern C++ by Scott Meyers see section rvalue.
+The approach with passing by value is consistent with Scoot Meyers book [4]

 However, is std::string cheap to move?